Graph-ICS/Graph-ICS/readme.md

 ## User guide

-GraphMIC is a tool for image processing and uses nodes to represent filters and images.
+Graph-ICS is a tool for image processing and uses nodes to represent filters and images.
 Each node has an input and an output, which are images.
 Double clicking on a node will shows you the output of this node on the right window site.
 By creating edges between the nodes you can create a workflow between the nodes.